fourwills/schema_merckle/README.md

 ### Airflow

-Below steps assume Airflow is running on an IP Address of: `172.20.0.4`
+Below steps assume Airflow is running on an IP Address of: `x.x.x.x`

-Airflow runs a Flask server as a GUI: http://172.20.0.4:8080/admin/
+Airflow runs a Flask server as a GUI: http://x.x.x.x:8080/admin/

 #### Airflow Commands